What Is The Intrinsic Value of Bitcoin?

 Many believe Bitcoin to be a risky asset, and it is riskier than some, but all assets are risky, just ask Kodak, Hertz, or Blockbuster investors.

-Many are predicting the biggest markets’ downturn since the Great Depression, so Bitcoin’s uncorrelation with stocks, could prove to be a good way to diversify an investment portfolio.
+Many are predicting the biggest market downturn since the Great Depression.
+Therefore, Bitcoin’s uncorrelation with stocks, could prove to be a good way to diversify an investment portfolio.